foundry-rs/book/src/tutorials/solidity-scripting.md

 uint256 deployerPrivateKey = vm.envUint("PRIVATE_KEY");
 ```

 This loads in the private key from our `.env` file. **Note:** you must be careful when exposing private keys in a `.env` file and loading them into programs.
-This is only recommend for use with non-priviliged deployers or for local / test setups.
+This is only recommended for use with non-priviliged deployers or for local / test setups.
 For production setups please review the various [wallet options](../reference/forge/forge-script.md#wallet-options---raw) that Foundry supports.

 ```solidity